-For a while I’ve been wondering about using bluetooth and USB devices such as a keyboard, mouse, webcam etc with my Nexus 7 tablet.
+For a while I’ve been wondering about using Bluetooth or USB devices with my Nexus 7 tablet.

-Well I don’t have a broken Nexus 7, and neither do I intend on buying one, but I decided to hook up two different types of mouses and a keyboard to see what can be achieved via bluetooth and USB.
+Well I don’t have a broken Nexus 7, and neither do I intend on buying one, but I decided to hook up two different types of mice and a keyboard to see what can be achieved via Bluetooth and USB.

 So on ebay I brought a cheap ‘Nexus 7 OTG cable’, which allows me to connected standard sized USB cabled devices to the Nexus 7.
 Then I did the following….